Quybuom/hanhchinh-app/replit.md

 - **PostgreSQL**: Database for persistent storage, hosted on Neon.
 - **Telegram Bot API**: Optional, for real-time notifications to a Telegram channel/chat.
 - **Drizzle ORM**: Used for database interaction with PostgreSQL.
-- **bcrypt**: Password hashing for staff authentication.
 - **express-session**: Session management for staff authentication.

 ### Security Considerations
 - **Staff Authentication**: Session-based authentication with httpOnly, sameSite cookies.
 Staff can only access their own feedbacks via scoped endpoint with authorization checks (401/403 status codes).
-- **Password Storage**: Staff passwords hashed using bcrypt with 10 salt rounds before storage.
+Access codes are simple (CB###) for ease of use.
+- **Access Code Security**: Access codes are stored in plain text (staff.access_code column, unique constraint) as they are designed for convenience rather than high security.
+For production use with sensitive data, consider implementing additional security measures.
-- **Known MVP Limitations**: In-memory session store (single-instance only), name-based feedback assignment (requires schema migration to fully enforce uniqueness).
+- **Known MVP Limitations**: In-memory session store (single-instance only), name-based feedback assignment (requires schema migration to fully enforce uniqueness), access codes are simple and not cryptographically secure.
 - **Secrets**: SESSION_SECRET, ADMIN_PASSWORD, GEMINI_API_KEY, TELEGRAM_BOT_TOKEN stored in environment variables.